HsinChang/CNL-tree-ranking/reading_notes.md

 *penalizing g the famous nodes before row normalization for social network.*

+### Summary
+all three papers handle more than 2 query nodes, more specifically ESPRESSO handles
 # Graph Simplification
 ## works and related works already done in the group
 ### Irène's work